Unleash/unleash/website/docs/reference/notifications.md

 :::

-Notifications give your project members hints about interesting events happening in their projects.
-To see your notifications, click on the ring bell icon in the top-right corner of the screen.
-You will only see the notifications from the other project members without the events triggered by yourself.
+Unleash's notifications give you updates when certain events occur in projects that you are part of.
+The notifications are accessible from the notifications button in the navigation section of the admin UI.

+Your notifications will only contain updates from other members; you will not get notifications about actions you perform yourself.

 ![Notifications](/img/notifications.png)

-From notifications dropdown you can:
+From within the notifications list, you can:
-* navigate to the features or change requests the notification is for
+* navigate to the features or change request that the notification is for
 * mark all notifications as read
-* filter our unread notifications
+* filter out unread notifications

 ## Notification events

-The following events are supported in notifications:
+The following actions in your projects will trigger notifications:
-* Feature created
-* Feature enabled
-* Feature archived
+* Creating a feature
+* Archiving a feature
-* Feature enabled in environment
+* Enabling a feature in an environment
-* Change request sent to review (sent only to project members who can approve the change request)
+* Submitting a change request (sent only to project members who can approve the change request)
-* Change request approved
+* Approving change request
-* Change request applied
+* Applying change request